 - U.S. citizenship or permanent resident status

-- MCAT scores (only needed if you want to participate in the guaranteed interview, not for selection into the program).
+- MCAT scores (only needed if you want to participate in the guaranteed interview; not required for selection into the program)

-- preference is given to rising seniors, recent college graduates and non-traditional premed students
+- Preference is given to rising seniors, recent college graduates, and nontraditional premedical students

-- Summer Scholars participants will be taught by current medical school faculty and upper-level medical students.
+- Summer Scholars participants will be taught by current medical school faculty and second-year medical students.